BT Super review | Performance, features and fees

 - Enjoy easy online access.
 Manage your account via the online portal to keep an eye on your balance, make additional contributions or update your investment choices.

-- Large range of investment options.
-You can choose between a Lifestage investment option that invests your super in line with your age, or between a range or pre-mixed investment options.
+- Large range of investment options. or between a range or pre-mixed investment options.
 However there is no ethical / sustainable investment option available.

 - Accounts for each life stage.
 As well as the super account, BT Super for Life offers a transition to retirement and a retirement account.
 This guide details the super account only.